Eva Potts

 President & Co-founder

-Eva has an impressive background in human services, specifically advocating for individuals with a dual diagnosis of developmental disabilities and mental health illnesses.
-Her career includes roles such as Director of Operations for a private provider agency and Director of a 5-Star preschool for Easter Seals/United Cerebral Palsy, where she focused on aligning individuals with proper healthcare, educational services, and vocational rehabilitation.
+Eva Potts, the founder of Mary Carmel’s Light, has an impressive background in human services, especially advocating for people with a dual diagnosis of developmental disabilities and mental health conditions.
+Her career includes roles such as Director of Operations for a private provider agency, where she focused on connecting individuals with appropriate healthcare, educational services, and vocational rehabilitation.
+She also served as Director of a 5-Star preschool for Easter Seals/United Cerebral Palsy, helping both typical and atypical children prepare for the transition into the public school system.

 Kevin Potts